Share this story:

 As a nonscientist-guy, she didn’t think she would fit into the world of STEM.
 That is until a school counselor encouraged her to sign up for a program called “Girls Explore & Engineering.”

 “This was an entire experience in which I was paired with a mentor who was also another woman of color who was in engineering,” she said “I was able to immerse myself in different hands-on experiments and projects.
 And that really was my catalyst for me getting excited about engineering.”

 Danielle recently spoke to a team of young journalists and coders at Youth Radio’s headquarters in Oakland.
 Here are some highlights of that conversation:

 Computers and technical devices actually reproduce discrimination and human bias.
-According to Olson, there is not much of diversity in engineering, which means there is not as many perspectives being processed in technical devices.
+According to Olson, there is not much of diversity in engineering, which means there are not as many perspectives being processed in technical devices.
 For example, Polaroid made their cameras only considering how lighter skin tones would show up on film.
-Even more basic technology like the detectors to activate water and soap to wash hands might not detect darker skin tones because they weren’t designed with people of color in mind.
+Even more basic technology like the facial recognition systems doesn’t detect darker skin tones because they weren’t designed with people of color in mind.

 It’s OK to fail.
 “I actually got a D in my first mechanical engineering class my freshman year,” Olson said.
 After that, she was discouraged but decided to switch her major to computer science, which she actually loved.
 Danielle has gone through failures and confusions, only to find her passion along the way doing something she loves.
 “I think it’s really important to not only share my successes but also my failures,” Olson said, “because I think that it’s really important to remember that the master has failed more times than the beginner has even tried,” Olson says failure was actually was a turning point that helped her really fall in love with the field that she is in today.